 |51% or more||None|

-For Adult Accelerated Program courses (except AAP online courses), more than 13% of the course is completed during the first class meeting.
-Therefore, Adult Accelerated Program students may only drop with a 100% refund 24 hours prior to the first class meeting.
+For FLEX Program courses (except FLEX online courses), more than 13% of the course is completed during the first class meeting.
+Therefore, FLEX Program students may only drop with a 100% refund 24 hours prior to the first class meeting.

 The student must understand that in cases where deferred payment is established, the refund policies apply to the entire obligation, not only the amount paid as of a specific date.
 In such cases the student will be billed the difference between the amount paid to the date of withdrawal and the amount determined to be owed by applying the refund policies.
 If the student who is withdrawing is a financial aid recipient, some or all of the refund may be owed to the various financial aid programs.
 For this reason, students receiving financial aid should consult with a financial aid representative prior to withdrawing.